colomafarre/colomafarre.github.io/_posts/2018-09-13-blackberry-swimming.md

 <a href="/img/blackberry/0000_IMG_9185.JPG"> <img border="0" src= "/img/blackberry/0000_IMG_9185.JPG" width="200"></a>

-On Sunday we took a day trip to **Prades**, this cute red moutain town, an hour from Santa Coloma, where my aunt and oncle live!
+On Sunday we took a day trip to **Prades**, this cute red moutain town, an hour from Santa Coloma, where my aunt and uncle live!
 We had an amazing lunch and then in the afternoon there was a giants parade!!
 Ramona's favorite!!
 Music, giants dancing and ice-cream, what else do you need ;-)

 <a href="/img/blackberry/0000_IMG_9271.JPG"> <img border="0" src= "/img/blackberry/0000_IMG_9271.JPG" width="200"></a>